 children.
 Have you read that one before?

 Hai, hai.
-Kenji was only half listening, taking the library
+Kenji only half-listened, as he took the library

 books out of his backpack and onto the table as well.

 one?
 If I did, I don’t remember, no.